idea-wecreatereality/EmergeLight/README.md

 The app does use third party services that may collect information used to identify you.

-The app stores location data locally during runtime.
+The app stores location data locally during foreground runtime.
 This information is not further stored or shared outside the app, other than to contacts specified by the user.

-The app may use and store location data (including backgroud location) even when the app is closed or not in use.
-You have the option to either accept or refuse such usage.
-If you choose to refuse, you will not be able to use this Service as its functions require location data.
+This information is removed after closing the app.

 Link to privacy policy of third party service providers used by the app